 - Speech Recognition - The ability to identify and understand the speech of another person.

 What Can You Do With a Medical Records Technician Major?

 Below is a list of occupations associated with health information/medical records technology/technician:

 |Job Title||Job Growth Rate||Median Salary|

 |Medical Records and Health Information Technicians||13.5%||$40,350|

 Who Is Getting an Associate’s Degree in Medical Records Technician?

 At the countrywide level, the racial-ethnic distribution of health information/medical records technology/technician majors is as follows:

 |Race/Ethnicity||Number of Grads|

-Students from other countries are interested in Health Information/Medical Records Technology/Technician, too.
-About 0.9% of those with this major are international students.
+Americans aren’t the only ones with an interest in Health Information/Medical Records Technology/Technician.
+About 1.2% of those with this major are international students.